flpsantos3/FProg-Project/README.md

 To do that, they need a program that receives two .txt entry files, **drones** and **parcels**, and returns two .txt files, the **drone-parcel pairings** and the **updated drones list**.

 ## The Program

+There are a total of 5 modules, with the main module being dronyD.py, which contains `allocate`, the main function of the program. dronyD.py can be executed in command line by running the command `python dronyD.py inputFile1 inputFile2`.

 ### `constants.py`